 What Is the Toxic Dose?

 The number of grapes needed to produce signs of illness will probably vary depending on the amount of fungal growth found on the fruit.
 Because raisins are essentially concentrated grapes, it takes far fewer of them to cause problems.
 Although other sources estimate that it can take about 10 grapes per kilogram of body weight, I have a colleague that recently dealt with a fatal poisoning in an adult Labrador that had eaten only one small child's packet of raisins.

 My own Labrador puppy developed signs of mild renal insufficiency, requiring intensive treatment after eating approximately 15–20 grapes, which would have equated to about one grape per kilogram.
 I would always urge caution when dealing with a dog known to have definitely eaten any amount of the fruit.

 What Are the Signs of Grape Poisoning?

 Although the most serious problems arise as a result of acute kidney failure, the initial signs seen after ingestion are usually vomiting and diarrhea.
 Your dog is also likely to be depressed and quieter than usual.
-After 1-2 days you may notice an increase in your pet's thirst, and dehydration may be obvious as sunken eyes, a dry mouth, and prolonged skin tenting if the skin on the back of the neck is lifted.
+After one or two days, you may notice an increase in your pet's thirst, and dehydration may be obvious with sunken eyes, a dry mouth, and prolonged skin tenting if the skin on the back of the neck is lifted.

 Grape Toxicity Poll